What’s the Difference Between Pesticides and Herbicides?

 Why We Say No to Toxic Synthetic Pesticides

 Recently, a study conducted by Friends of the Earth demonstrated just how effective an organic diet can be in reducing pesticide residues present in the human body.
-Young children especially need to be given clean, healthy food in order to support normal development, and this study shows that by eating an organic diet “on average, levels across all pesticides dropped by 60.5 percent.”
+Young children especially need to be given clean, healthy food to support normal development, and this study shows that by eating an organic diet “on average, levels across all pesticides dropped by 60.5%.”

-Incredibly, according to Friends of the Earth’s data, an organic diet also caused reductions of up to 95 percent in a class of neurotoxic insecticides called organophosphates (OPs), a group of –cides so harmful to children’s developing brains even at low-level exposures that scientists have called for a ban on them altogether.
-(In fact, similar studies have been conducted by other researchers in the U.S., Sweden and Australia, and these also concluded that eating organic is a successful precautionary approach to reducing pesticide residues in the body.)
+Incredibly, according to Friends of the Earth’s data, an organic diet also caused reductions of up to 95% in a class of neurotoxic insecticides called organophosphates (OPs), a group of –cides so harmful to children’s developing brains even at low-level exposures that scientists have called for a ban on them altogether.
+In fact, similar studies have been conducted by other researchers in the U.S., Sweden and Australia, and these also concluded that eating organic is a successful precautionary approach to reducing pesticide residues in the body.